learn-co-curriculum/dsc-python-operators-functions-and-methods-lab/README.md

 ## Objectives
 You will be able to:
-* Use methods and functions in standard Python from the last lesson
+* Use built-in Python functions
+* Use comparison operators to compare objects
+* Use logical operators to incorporate multiple conditions
+* Use identity operators to confirm the identity of an object

 ## Instructions